 Bermeo opens the Tonpoi natural space to public use

 After more than two years of work, Bermeo has restored the natural environment of Tonpoi and has opened it to public use.
-The restored 3 km2 area of high environmental value is located between the Talape and Tonpoi cliff area and has meant the regeneration of a degraded are “that was dotted with vegetable gardens, fenced plots and huts and is now open to the use and enjoyment of all the public”, pointed out the mayor, Aritz Abaroa.
+The 3 km2 restored area, of high environmental value, stretches between the Talape and Tonpoi cliff areas, belongs to the Natura 2000 Network and is classified as a core area of the Urdaibai Biosphere Reserve.

 The peri-urban green infrastructure has been designed with natural materials and using sustainable gardening criteria, and has protective areas against the effects of climate change.
 The planting of local species of shrubs and trees will provide the park with shaded areas.
 In addition, the restoration of the Atlantic countryside in the surroundings will foster the creation of a microhabitat and biodiversity.